niopeng/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Master's student at UC San Diego in the department of CSE.
-I will be joining Simon Fraser University as a Ph.D. student under [Ke Li](https://www.math.ias.edu/~ke.li/) in Spring 2021.
-I received my bachelor's in computer science from University of Toronto in 2019.
-My research interests are in machine learning and computer vision.
+I am a PhD student supervised by [Ke Li](https://www.math.ias.edu/~ke.li/) at Simon Fraser University in the department of computing science.
+I received my Master's degree from UC San Diego and Bachelor's degree in computer science from University of Toronto.
+My research interests are in generative models, 3D vision and machine learning.